mdelapenya/presentations/CI_practices/src/index.md

 ---

-# Always run test locally

-- Before commiting:
-	1. Refresh local copy of the project
-	2. Initiate a local build and run the commit tests.
-	3. Only when the build is successful is the developer ready to commit the changes.

-## Jenkins shows the last build state: look it up!

----

-# Always run tests locally
+# Always run the tests

 - Many tools to run test in a local machine:
 	- ant test-integration, ant test-unit, ant test-class